 You could also ask yourself how they can judge the best offerings in a vast area, such as an entire country or a vast region.
 Have their judges eaten at all of those restaurants to be able to compare all those experiences?

 And again, you’d be right: few judges can afford the luxury of trying all the restaurants in a large area or even one city.
 Unless, of course, you’re Jeffrey Merrihue, the man who’s literally eaten through the world’s best restaurants list.
-But he’s a different story, which we’ll someday get around to telling our version of.
+But he’s a different (and fascinating) story, which we’ll someday get around to telling our version of.

 So why should you care about these awards?

-Because in spite of any challenges and drawbacks to choosing the restaurants that make it onto the lists, awards are still the best way to recognize and congratulate those who are doing something extraordinary in a tough – and often unforgiving – industry.
+The reason why you should still care about the awards is that in spite of any challenges and drawbacks to choosing the restaurants that make it onto the lists, awards are still the best way to recognize and congratulate those who are doing something extraordinary in a tough – and often unforgiving – industry.

 Most food awards do give a nod to lesser-known chefs who are doing extraordinary things in the quiet obscurity of their kitchens and other delightfully creative spots (home stoves, backyard fire pits, or rural gardens).